nicm42/100-days-of-code/log.md

 Thoughts: It was good to get a review of arrow functions, since I still have to look the syntax up.
 Classes was a revelation because I've seen all that extends, constructor and super in React - suddenly that makes more sense!

 Link to work: Nothing to link

+Day 68:
+Progress: Did the third lesson of ES6 on Udacity.

+Thoughts: That was hard.
+I need to go back and review some of the Javascript bits that freeCodeCamp didn't cover in detail or that I didn't quite get at the time.

+Link to work: Nothing to link